 Since they’re so quick and easy, they make a great weekend or holiday breakfast (or dessert).

-More one hour sweet rolls!
+More easy sweet rolls!

 One Hour Caramel Rolls

 One hour caramel rolls are caramel sticky buns that are made from scratch in just 60 minutes!